-Yellow and Other Discolouration of Teeth in Children
+Yellow and Other Discolored Teeth in Children – Causes, Symptoms and Treatment

 What Is Tooth Discoloration?

 Before we move ahead with the article, we should understand what exactly tooth discolouration is.
-Well, tooth discolouration may happen when the natural pearly white or ivory white colour of your kid’s teeth changes.
+According to the Cleveland Clinic, tooth discolouration may happen when the natural pearly white or ivory white colour of your kid’s teeth changes, appearing yellowish, developing dark or while flecks, or appearing less bright (1).
 Tooth discolouration can be of two types- external discolouration and internal discolouration.
-Where external discolouration may be temporary and may occur due to certain medication, food items etc., on the other hand, internal discolouration may happen mostly due to underlying medical conditions such as metabolic disorder, enamel hypoplasia, etc.
+Where external discolouration may be temporary and may occur due to certain medications, food items, etc.; on the other hand, internal discolouration may happen mostly due to underlying medical conditions such as metabolic disorders, enamel hypoplasia, etc.

 What Causes Tooth Discoloration in Children

-If you are wondering why are my child’s teeth discoloured, then the following causes may help you understand it better.
+“Why are my kid’s teeth yellow?’
+If you are wondering why are my child’s teeth discoloured, then the following causes may help you understand it better (2).

 1. Tooth Decay or Carries

-Your child may have dental decay or cavity due to the activity of the bacteria in his mouth.
-This may cause brownish-black discolouration on the teeth.
+Your child may have dental decay or cavities due to the activity of the bacteria in his mouth.
+This may cause brownish-black discolouration on the teeth (1).

 2. Improper Oral Hygiene

-If your kid does not follow proper oral hygiene and does not brush his teeth properly, it may lead to the formation of plague and thus change in the colour of the teeth may happen.
+If your kid does not follow proper oral hygiene and does not brush his teeth properly, it may lead to the formation of plaque, and thus, a change in the colour of the teeth may happen (3).

 3. Fluorosis

 Excessive fluoride in your kid’s formula milk, toothpaste or drinking water may lead to too much fluoride in your child’s mouth.
-Excess amounts of fluoride may result in a condition that may result in white streaks or patches on your kid’s teeth.
+Excess amounts of fluoride may result in a condition that may result in white streaks or patches on your kid’s teeth (4).

 4. Certain Illnesses

-Some kinds of illnesses or ailments such as hepatitis, recurrent high fever, etc. may lead to tooth discolouration in kids.
+Some kinds of illnesses or ailments, such as hepatitis, asthma, recurrent high fever, etc., may lead to tooth discolouration in kids (5).

 5. Jaundice

-Sometimes babies who may get affected with severe jaundice after birth may have yellow or green-tinted teeth due to presence of more amount of bilirubin during dental development.
+Sometimes, babies who may get affected with severe jaundice after birth may have yellow or green-tinted teeth due to the presence of more amount of bilirubin during dental development.

 6. Injury

-Sometimes an injury to the teeth may lead to tooth discolouration too.
-This may happen because the blood vessels may break and the blood may affect the tooth enamel.
-This effect may cause pinkish hue in the affected tooth which can turn into black with the passage of time.
+Sometimes, a traumatic injury to the teeth may lead to tooth discolouration, too.
+This may happen because the blood vessels may break, and the blood may affect the tooth enamel, or the dental pulp becomes inflamed, bleeds, and mineralize as post-traumatic sequelae.
+This effect may cause a pinkish hue in the affected tooth, which can turn black with the passage of time.
+There can also be discoloration to yellow, dark gray, or pink, depending on the intensity of the damage (6).

 7. Use of Certain Medications

-The use of certain medications during pregnancy such as tetracycline, which is used to treat UTI, may lead to discolouration of the baby’s teeth.
+The use of certain medications in children before the age of 8, such as the antibiotic~~ tetracycline, which is used to treat UTI, may lead to discolouration of the baby’s teeth (7).

 8. Enamel Hypoplasia

-This is a genetic condition in which either the enamel coating is missing from the teeth, or it is very thin.
-This may lead to discolouration.
+This is a genetic condition in which either the enamel coating is missing from the teeth or it is very thin.
+This may lead to discolouration (8).

 The above-mentioned are some of the common causes of tooth discolouration in kids.